jws85/.emacs.d/README.md

 Stick any require calls or other customization in site-init.el (that you should have copied from site-init.example.el).
-If you want to install a package off MELPA, use use-package; look at the config/ files for how to use this.
-If you want some package that isn't on MELPA, stick it in lisp/ (it should be gitignored, except for the use-package and jws packages) and have at it.
+If you want to install a package off MELPA, use use-package; look at the lisp/config files for how to use this.
+If you want some package that isn't on MELPA, stick it in lisp/ (it should be gitignored, except for the use-package, jws, and config packages) and have at it.

 [1] https://github.com/bbatsov/prelude
 [2] http://www.emacswiki.org/emacs/DisabledCommands